How to Install & Use Mouse Toggle for Android TV

 Start by opening the Google Play Store app and searching for Mouse Toggle.

-If you’re not sure if your device has been rooted or not, you can follow this guide.
-Then you’ll be able to install the right version of the app.
+If you’re unsure if your device has been rooted, you can follow this guide.
+Then you’ll be able to install the correct version of the app.

-I haven’t tested the Root Edition of Mouse Toggle, but the developer’s website does mention that it has limited gamepad support.
+I haven’t tested the Root Edition of Mouse Toggle.
+Nevertheless, the developer’s website does mention that it has limited gamepad support.
 The regular version does not support gamepads.

 Click the price button to go to the payment screen.
-There you’ll need to provide a credit card or have a credit on your Google Pay Balance.
+You’ll need to provide a credit card or credit on your Google Pay Balance.

 The APK file is only 1.25 MB, so the installation is extremely fast.